-A little farther down the road, the Auto Zone that replaced the movie theater where I worked in high school loomed ahead, a constant reminder of what used to be.
+A little farther down the road, the auto parts store that replaced the movie theater where I had worked in high school, a constant reminder of what used to be.

-Much like the seasons in western Pennsylvania, change is inevitable.
+Like the abrupt beginning and ends to western Pennsylvanian seasons, change is inevitable.
 Despite the certainty of death, taxes, and piles of crunchy leaves, it’s not easy.